aaronsaray/aaronsaray.com/_posts/2007-07-21-master-the-run-as-option-in-eclipse-pdt-with-php.markdown

 **How to test this:**

 Well, I've created a quick PHP script to test what information I may have available to me.
 First off, its output is printed, which will echo the output to the webpage or the console equally.
-However, whereas the webpage will interpret the
-tag correctly and make a line break, the console won't... and will require a new line (\n).
-As I'm not entirely certain yet if I'll have the chance to 'view source' these documents (which would render \n's in a predictable fashion), I'm going to use both line break types.
+However, whereas the webpage will interpret the tag correctly and make a line break, the console won't... and will require a new line (`\n`).
+As I'm not entirely certain yet if I'll have the chance to 'view source' these documents (which would render `\n`'s in a predictable fashion), I'm going to use both line break types.

 The first thing I'm going to check is the [php sapi version](http://us.php.net/php-sapi-name).
 This will give me a heads up on how the PHP is being ran - either as a module from apache or as a command line script.

-Next, I'm going to check [$_SERVER/$_ENV](http://us2.php.net/reserved.variables).
+Next, I'm going to check [`$_SERVER`/`$_ENV`](http://us2.php.net/reserved.variables).
 These both are reserved variables that will contain a wealth of information (and not always the same information or array keys per instance...) and will help determine more about the interpreter that is being used.
-Remember, php.ini settings apply to the population of these globals...
-I had to modify my php.ini file to have this:
+Remember, **`php.ini`** settings apply to the population of these globals...
+I had to modify my **`php.ini`** file to have this:

 `variables_order = "EGPCS"`